johnhaldeman/hackfGrammarTalk/README.md

-# Parsing with Grammars and ANTLR - Hackforge Siftware Guild - September 2017
+# Parsing with Grammars and ANTLR - Hackforge Software Guild - September 2017
 The Presentation and Associated Resources for the Hackforge Software Guild Steptember 2017 on Parsing with Grammars and ANTLR.

 The presentation is uploaded in PDF.
 You can find it [here](https://github.com/johnhaldeman/hackfGrammarTalk/raw/master/Grammars.pdf).